Syn2Much/VisionC2/Docs/ARCHITECTURE.md

     ▼
 ┌─────────────────────────────────────────┐
 │      C2 Resolution & Connection         │
+│  - 6-layer C2 address decryption        │
 │  - DNS Chain (DoH → UDP → A → Raw)     │
-│  - TLS 1.2+ Handshake                   │
+│  - TLS 1.3 Handshake                    │
-│  - Authentication Challenge/Response    │
+│  - HMAC challenge/response auth         │
 └─────────────────────────────────────────┘
     │
     ▼
 ┌─────────────────────────────────────────┐
 │        Command Loop & Execution         │
 │  - Command Dispatch (blackEnergy)       │
-│  - Attack Execution (14+ methods)       │
+│  - Attack Execution (10+ methods)       │
 │  - SOCKS5 Proxy Server                  │
 │  - Shell Command Execution              │
 └─────────────────────────────────────────┘
 ```

 ### Bot C2 Obfuscation & Encryption
-The C2 address is never stored in plaintext in the binary.
-It goes through a **5-layer encoding pipeline** at build time (via `setup.py`) and is decoded at runtime by the bot.
+The C2 address is never stored in plaintext — or even in its intermediate 5-layer-encoded form — in the binary.
+It goes through a **6-layer encoding pipeline** at build time (via `setup.py`) and is decoded at runtime by the bot.

 **Encoding Pipeline (`setup.py` → stored in binary):**
 ```